Vindexus/HeresyWorld/specialmoves.md

 >## This I Know
 >Once per session, you may **invoke your Background to reroll a move**.
 To invoke your Background you must describe how your character's experience or a specific event would have helped you in the current situation.
 The GM and the players at the table have to agree, so the more details the better.

+Details, details, details!
+Try to get as much information from your players as possible when they describe how their background comes into play.
+"I fought with the Imperial Guard" is certainly reason enough for their Background to be invoked when they're in a firefight, but as the GM you should try for more.
+Was there a similar fight to this?
+Similar foes?
+Terrain?
+Did they have drills for this type of fight?
+Take what they give you and remember it to use later in your campaigns and missions.